-and, in short, goods for immediate consumption.
+But in the very next lines, when enumerating the elements of a community's capital, he veers round to Turgot's conception, and includes dwelling-houses, "utensils of personal service;" and, in short, goods for immediate consumption.
 This vacillation is due to the fact that Roscher gives an unusually wide interpretation to the conception of "product" and "means of production."
-He looks upon every satisfaction of a real want as the production of a "personal good,"1 and this causes him to recognise everything that serves to the satisfaction of human want (that is, simply, all goods) as means of production.
+He looks upon every satisfaction of a real want as the production of a "personal good;" 35 and this causes him to recognise everything that serves to the satisfaction of human want (that is, simply, all goods) as means of production.
 Any unbiassed person can see how unfortunate this is.
 Without due cause it obliterates the very important opposition that exists between the production of goods which satisfy want, and their consumption.
 It christens, for example, the idler as a zealous producer, always thinking how he may produce the personal goods of satiety, of ease, of contentment, and so on.
 It leads, moreover, to a lamentable waste of terminology.
-When the conception "means of production" is made synonymous with the conception "good," there is no name left for the true instrument of production.
+When the conception "means of production" is made synonymous with the conception "good;" there is no name left for the true instrument of production.
 But the latter, as a highly important economic category, must be kept prominent and distinct from goods for immediate consumption, and so we fall from one confusion and ambiguity of terminology into another.
 This shows itself most significantly in Roscher's own conception.
-He feels the very sensible need of distinguishing, inside his conception of capital, those goods which serve to the produc-tion of "material goods" from those other goods which serve simply to the production of "personal goods," and he does this by designating the former as "productive capitals" and the latter as "use-capitals."
+He feels the very sensible need of distinguishing, inside his conception of capital, those goods which serve to the production of "material goods" from those other goods which serve simply to the production of "personal goods." and he does this by designating the former as "productive capitals" and the latter as "use-capitals."
 This expression is doubly unfortunate.
-First, in putting "use-capitals" in opposition to "productive capitals," the capacity of being means of production is implicitly refused to "use-capitals"; while they found admittance to the conception of capital only on the ground of this very capacity, viz. as "products saved for further production."
+First, in putting "use-capitals" in opposition to "productive capitals;" the capacity of being means of production is implicitly refused to "use-capitals"; while they found admittance to the conception of capital only on the ground of this very capacity, viz. as "products saved for further production."
 And second, the same word "productive" is made to serve in the one breath as the predicate which binds together all capitals, and as the predicate which divides capital into two.
-Could any terminology be more unfortunate ?2
+Could any terminology be more unfortunate?36